 Regulatory stewardship is a responsibility of government regulatory agencies.
 It involves them adopting a whole-of-system, lifecycle view of regulation, and taking a proactive, collaborative approach, to the monitoring and care of the regulatory system(s) within which they have policy or operational responsibilities.

-Regulatory stewardship is a statutory obligation for government departments
+Regulatory stewardship is a statutory obligation for public service agencies

-- Most pieces of New Zealand legislation (both primary and delegated) are administered by a government agency, usually a department.
+Most pieces of New Zealand legislation (both primary and secondary) are administered by a public service agency, usually a department.

 The 2017 Updated Expectations for Regulatory Stewardship